2. Read The Rules

 - Grades 11-12: 1,500-4,000 words

-Essays may not exceed the word limit--Data tables, charts, graphs, bibliographies, and acknowledgements are not included in the word count.
-In addition, each essay, including all appendices, tables, charts, photographs, etc., may not exceed 20 pages.
+Essays may not exceed the word limit Data tables, charts, graphs, bibliographies, and acknowledgements are not included in the word count.
+Captions that exceed one sentence will be included in the word count.
 All parts of the essay must be submitted on 8.5" x 11" single-sided white paper.
 All pages must be numbered.
-Essays should have at least a one-inch margin and must be typed double-spaced in an easily legible font of 12 point or larger.
+Essays should have at least a one-inch margin and must be typed single column, double-spaced in an easily legible font of 12 point or larger.
 Bibliographies and in-text citations must follow the MLA format.
 Essays submitted in plastic binders, on disc, or on video will not be accepted.
 Important note: Keep all original artwork and photographs.
 If you are chosen as a winner, we will need these originals.

 - All essays MUST include photographs.
 All photographs must be taken by the student (except in the case where the student is in the photo).
-All artwork and graphic must be the work of the student.
-If you have any questions regarding photographs or graphics please contact the YNA administrator.
+All artwork and graphics must be the work of the student.
+Images downloaded from the internet are not permitted.
+Some maps are permitted.
+If you have any questions regarding photographs, graphics, or maps please contact the YNA administrator.

 - All investigations must be conducted according to state and national laws and regulations.
 For example, the collecting of specimens, even fallen leaves, in many state and national parks is prohibited.
 Students are allowed to observe plants and animals in their natural habitats so long as they do not cause them harm, stress, discomfort, or pain.